Tests and procedures used to diagnose squamous cell carcinoma of the skin include:

 - Removing a sample of tissue for testing.
 To confirm a squamous cell carcinoma of the skin diagnosis, your doctor will use a tool to cut away some or all of the suspicious skin lesion (biopsy).
 What type of skin biopsy you undergo depends on your particular situation.
 The tissue is sent to a laboratory for examination.

-Most squamous cell carcinomas of the skin can be completely removed with relatively minor surgery or occasionally with a topical medication.
-Which squamous cell carcinoma of the skin treatments are best for you depends on the size, location and aggressiveness of the tumor, as well as your own preferences.
+Most squamous cell carcinomas of the skin can be completely removed with relatively minor surgery or occasionally with a medicine applied to the skin.
+Which treatments are best for you depends on the size, location and aggressiveness of the tumor, as well as your own preferences.

 - Laser therapy.
 An intense beam of light vaporizes growths, usually with little damage to surrounding tissue and with a reduced risk of bleeding, swelling and scarring.
 Laser treatment may be an option for very superficial skin lesions.